ProgrammingWarmups/www.warmups.dev/chapters/chapter1.md

 print(f"Mean: {mean}")
 ```

-Using this Python program that calculates the arithmetic mean, what can exist in a Python program?
+Using this program as an example, what constructs are evident in a Python program?

 <choice>

 <opt text="Variables that provide a non-executable reminder of the code's behavior">

-Nope, variables store values on behalf of the Python program.
+No, variables store values on behalf of the Python program.

 </opt>

 <opt text="Variables that store values used for the Python program's computation" correct="true">

-Yep, variables store values that can then be used in a computation.
+Yes, variables store values that can then be used in a computation.

 </opt>